-Missouri Masters in Nutrition and Food Science Programs
+Masters in Nutrition and Food Science Programs in Missouri

 At the masters level, these programs often take a professional perspective.
 That means courses might examine the roles and responsibilities inherent to careers in nutrition and food science.
 Some classes might also discuss research methodologies, and how to understand and apply research findings effectively.
 Because nutrition and food science approach the study of food from different angles, the specifics might vary.

 Nutrition vs. Food Science in Missouri: What’s The Difference?

 While nutrition and food science both concern food and how people interact with it, beyond that, the subjects typically differ.
 This has mostly to do with their primary focus.
 Nutrition, both as an area of study and as a profession, is person-centric.
 It focuses on people’s relationships with food, and how it impacts health both positively and negatively.
 In some programs, this topic could also touch on the impact food availability has on different types of communities.
 Food science, on the other hand, looks at what food is made of and how it’s produced, distributed, and kept safe.
 This could include an array of more specific concentration areas, such as food safety, packaging, or beverage science.